Frequently Asked Questions about Lake George Boating

 As part of the initiative to prevent aquatic invasive species from entering the lake, it is now a requirement that you get your boat inspected before launching.

-There are six stations located throughout Lake George where you can get your boat inspected and decontaminated.
+There are seven stations located throughout Lake George where you can get your boat inspected and decontaminated.

 Are there emergency towing services on Lake George?